magento/devdocs/src/cloud/docker/docker-mode-developer.md

   - Docker
 ---

 Developer mode supports an active development environment with full, writable filesystem permissions.
 This option builds the Docker environment in developer mode and verifies configured service versions.
 System performance is slower in developer mode because of additional file synchronization operations.
+However, you can use file synchronization tools to improve performance.
+See [Synchronizing data in Docker].

 {: .bs-callout-info }
 The `{{site.data.var.ct}}` version 2002.0.18 and later supports developer mode.

-When you launch the Docker environment in developer mode, you must select a file synchronization option:
+When you use the Docker environment in developer mode, you can select the file synchronization option when you build the `docker-compose.yml` configuration file.

--  On Windows or MacOS, use [docker-sync][dsync-install] or [mutagen][mutagen-install], `docker-sync` is the default option
--  On Linux, use the `native` option to disable file synchronization, which is not required for local Docker development

 Large files (>1 GB) can cause a period of inactivity.
 DB dumps and archive files—ZIP, SQL, GZ, and BZ2—are not necessary to sync.
 You can find exclusions to these file types in the `docker-sync.yml` and `mutagen.sh` files.